Skip to main content

 Which companies must comply with the CSRD?

-EU legislation has prescribed the following step-by-step plan for companies in the EU with regard to reporting obligations on SUSTAINABILITY by financial year.
+EU legislation has prescribed the following step-by-step plan for companies in the EU regarding the reporting obligation on SUSTAINABILITY by financial year.

 CSRD reporting standards and disclosure requirements

-The CSRD reporting standards and disclosure requirements are governed by the European Sustainability Reporting Standards (ESRS).
-The ESRS describes which sustainability metrics and content must be reported by companies.
+The CSRD reporting standards and disclosure requirements are regulated by the European Sustainability Reporting Standards (ESRS).
+The ESRS describes which key performance indicators and content related to sustainability companies must report.

-There are a total of 12 ESRSs that describe sustainability information in four categories:
+There are a total of 12 ESRS, which describe information on sustainability issues in four categories:

 • Category 1 – Cross-section: General principles and general information.